ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/index.md

 My writing should be easy to read and hopefully funny! (or ferny if you read [Have a try](https://ilikeshinythings.github.io/haveatry/))

-I seem to really like to use poo and pooping as a way to describe my experiences so you might want to avoid these poems with a poo emoji next to them.
+I seem to really like to use poo and pooping as a way to describe my experiences so you might want to read these poems first with a poo emoji next to them.

 Here are all of the content warnings and the related emojis: